 How Can You Tell if Your Uterus Is Heart-Shaped?

-I was surprised to learn that some women can spend a lifetime without knowing they have this.
-For many women, it is a condition that has no symptoms at all.
+Some women can spend a lifetime without knowing they have this.
+For many women, it is a condition that presents no symptoms at all.
 You menstruate on time and get a normal heavy period.
 There is a slightly higher risk of getting endometriosis with a uterine abnormality.
 This is basically menstrual tissue that backs up into the fallopian tubes instead of exiting the uterus.

 Signs of endometriosis include pain during periods, discomfort during bedroom activities, and abdominal pain at other times of the month.
 All of these symptoms are the most common sign of a bicornuate uterus.
 However, many women remain unaware until they try to get pregnant.
 A bicornuate uterus often causes repeated miscarriages and dangerously premature births.
 According to one study of uterine defects, a bicornuate uterus increases repeated miscarriage risks by up to 37.6 percent.

 Because symptoms are not immediately noticeable for so many, it will take a doctor’s input to diagnose the condition.
 After repeated difficulties getting pregnant, the doctor may decide to do some tests.
 Imaging tests like ultrasounds may show the abnormal shape.
-If the ultrasound is not clear, you might need an MRI test to see if you have the condition.
+If the ultrasound is not clear, you might need a magnetic resonance imaging (MRI) test to see if you have the condition.

 Can You Get Pregnant With a Bicornuate Uterus?